blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 The `join` action involves two participants and the oracle.
 Both participants are required to join simultaneously.
 For this purpose they are typed as `Signer` accounts, contrary to the oracle.

-Since solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is the `oracle_bet_info`, an account with the associated type `OracleBetInfo`, that will hold information such as the deposited balance and the actors.
+Since solana smart contracts are [stateless]((https://solanacookbook.com/core-concepts/accounts.html#facts)), the third account is the `oracle_bet_info`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account with the associated type `OracleBetInfo`, that will hold information such as the deposited balance and the actors.
 The account is initialized with the `init` attribute with `participant1` as the payer.
 The address of this account is derived through seeds in a way to establish a mapping between the couple (`participant1`, `participant2`) and their storage account.
 An alternative mapping can be achieved by including also the `oracle` in the seeds, in this case a single couple (`participant1`, `participant2`) can have multiple bets with different oracles.
 The space is calculated using the `OracleBetInfo::INIT_SPACE` constant to cover the [Rent exemption](https://solanacookbook.com/core-concepts/accounts.html#rent) with 8 bytes allocated for Anchor [discriminator](https://book.anchor-lang.com/anchor_bts/discriminator.html).